Robert Frost's seminal poem 'The Road Less Taken' is, as far as we're aware, not about football management.

 - The Ireland Team We Want To See Start Against Bulgaria

 Kenny's time at Dalymount Park was an eventual success, winning the league in 2003 in a shortened season to facilitate summer football.
 However, he lost another FAI Cup final in 2002, losing out to a Garry Haylock-inspired Dundalk side that had already been relegated from the Premier Division.

 In 2004, however, Kenny found out just how precarious football management is.
 Despite being second in the league, in the final of the League Cup and in the quarter-finals of the FAI Cup, the board of Bohs made the decision to relieve Kenny of his duties, just one day after losing to Litex Lovech of Bulgaria in the UEFA Cup.

-Three years after abandoning three sources of income for the Bohs job, Kenny and his family were left in the lurch.
+Three years after abandoning three sources of income to take the reigns at Dalymount, Kenny and his family were left in the lurch.

 Three weeks later, Kenny returned to management after Derry City had parted company with Gavin Dykes.
 Kenny immediately got his mojo back, transforming the club from relegation-fodder to challenging for the title.
 He oversaw historic European victories over the likes of Gothenburg and Gretna in the 2006 season, which saw the Candystripes narrowly defeated by PSG over two legs in the First Round of the UEFA Cup.
 They also won back-to-back League Cups in 2005 and 2006.

 The highlight of his reign was a 4-3 victory over St Patrick's Athletic in the FAI Cup Final, the last football match played at the old Lansdowne Road.
 It's widely considered one of the greatest cup finals ever, despite the awful conditions.
 Of course, it's either that or Stuey Byrne's post-match interview.